 Setback requirements impact the size of your pool.
 This step should occur before designing the pool or buying a pool shell to prevent pre-construction conflicts.

-To find your area’s setback laws, visit your city or county development services or website.
+To find your area’s setback laws, visit your city or county development services website.

 It is possible to change your property’s setback requirements through rezoning.
 However, depending on your local government, applying for rezoning may take several months.